Dasheshka/openblog/README.md

 ## TODO

-- Organize Keystatic using objects (group fields and give them label and description)
 - Table of contents for Mobile (sticky button in the right top corner of the body content)
 - PhotoSwipe for RTE + check RTE for cloud images
 - Do something about articles preview